Risks of Leaving Coal Ash on the Banks of the Middle Fork

-Dynegy will be invited to present their case for their proposed "cap and leave" solution.
-All comments and testimonies will be delivered to Governor Bruce Rauner and Illinois EPA Director Alec Messina so they can be taken into consideration by decision-makers as they review Vistra+Dynegy's plans for closing its ash pits.
+Dynegy and the Illinois EPA have been invited to send a representative to speak.
+All comments and testimonies will be delivered to Governor Bruce Rauner and Illinois EPA Director Alec Messina so they can be taken into consideration by decision-makers as they review Dynegy’s plans for closing its ash pits.

 4:00pm Press Conference

 5:00pm Opening Remarks